 - Limited partnership (forget it)

-Game Killer #6: Inadvertent Inspiration
+Game Killer for Startups #6: Inadvertent Inspiration

 In order to keep your company protected, be sure to balance under-disclosure and over-disclosure.
 This means giving people certain information on a “need to know basis”.
 Think about who you’re talking to, why you’re talking to them and what they require to accomplish your goal.
 Another way to keep your company protected is by having your employees sign a non-disclosure agreement that is well-written and specific.

-Game Killer #5: Stop Boiling the Ocean
+Game Killer for Startups #5: Stop Boiling the Ocean

 Don’t put more on your plate than you can handle or try to do all your work at once.
 Create a plan with clear and specific goals or milestones to work towards.
 That way, you can focus on reaching the next milestone in your business journey while still keeping the big picture in mind.
 Focus on the next, immediate milestones first, set dates and deliverables, allocate experts and manage your plan in the best way that works for you and your business.

 Game Killer for Startups #4: Failure to Understand Intellectual Property